 Some of the estimates are less intuitive.
-Higher welfare grant levels are associated with a higher probability of work and a lower probability of daycare.
+Higher welfare grant levels are associated with a higher probability of work and a lower probability of childcare.
 Greater (minimum) remaining welfare eligibility is associated with a higher probability of working.
 Local unemployment rates are insignificant.
-The effect CCDF expenditures on probabilities of working and using child care are negative.
-This might arise because the program design encourages welfare participation (i.e., in some States there are no co-pays for welfare recipients, or former recipients).
+The effect CCDF expenditures on probabilities of working and using childcare are negative.
+This might arise because CCDF program encourages welfare participation (i.e., in some States there are no co-pays for welfare recipients, or former recipients).

-Among the most interesting parameters are the error correlations, reported in Table 12, as these implement the selection correction for types of children placed in daycare.
-The correlation between permanent unobservables in the test score and mother's wage equation is -.69, implying, somewhat surprisingly, that mothers with high unobserved skill endowments tend to have children with relatively low unobserved ability endowments.
-On the other hand, the permanent unobservables in the full and part-time work equations are positively correlated with the child's unobserved ability endowment.
-Thus, as expected, working mothers tend to have relatively high skilled children, biasing OLS estimates of work/daycare effects in a positive direction.
+Among the most interesting parameters are the error correlations, reported in Table 12, as these implement the selection correction for types of children placed in childcare.
+The correlation between permanent unobservables in the test score and mother's wage equation is -0.69, implying, somewhat surprisingly, that mothers with high unobserved skill endowments tend to have children with relatively low unobserved ability endowments.48 On the other hand, the permanent unobservables in the full- and parttime work equations are positively correlated with the child's unobserved ability endowment.
+Thus, as expected, working mothers tend to have relatively high-skilled children, biasing OLS estimates of work/childcare effects in a positive direction.
 The permanent error component in the childcare equation is very small, so it has little effect.